How Do You Optimize Crawl Budget for Large-Scale Websites?

 Google's crawl budget allocation is driven by two primary mechanisms that operate independently but interact to determine your site's effective crawl coverage.
 Crawl rate limit is a server-side constraint that prevents Googlebot from overwhelming your infrastructure.
 If your server responds slowly or returns errors, Google automatically reduces crawl rate to avoid causing outages.
 Crawl demand is Google's assessment of how valuable and fresh your content is — popular pages with frequent updates attract more crawl attention than stale, low-traffic pages.

 Server response time is the most immediate crawl budget signal.
+According to Google's Search Central blog, making a site faster improves crawl rate because Googlebot treats a speedy site as a sign of healthy servers, allowing it to fetch more content over the same number of connections.
 Sites that consistently respond in under 200 milliseconds receive significantly more crawl capacity than sites averaging 800 milliseconds or more.
 Google measures this continuously and adjusts crawl rate dynamically.
 A sudden server slowdown during peak traffic can reduce your crawl rate for days after the server recovers, creating a compounding visibility delay.

 Internal linking architecture shapes crawl priority distribution.
 Pages reachable within two clicks from the homepage receive crawl priority over pages buried five or six clicks deep.
 This is why flat site architectures outperform deep hierarchies for crawl efficiency.
 Sitemap freshness signals also influence demand — pages listed in sitemaps with recent lastmod dates attract faster re-crawling than pages with stale or missing modification timestamps.